els285/SummerProjects24/MachineLearning/P1:ttbar_Reco.md

      Load the `reco` tree and the `particleLevel` trees as separate arrays, build four-vectors for leptons and jets, then work out for   each event if each particleLevel-jet is within $\Delta R < 0.4$ of a reco-jet, and each particleLevel-lepton is within $\Delta R <     0.1$ of a reco-lepton.
    Pseudo-code:
    ```
-     i.
-Compute the deltaR for each pair of truth-jets and reco-jets: e.g. DeltaR(truth_jet,reco_jet)
+     1. Compute the deltaR for each pair of truth-jets and reco-jets: e.g. DeltaR(truth_jet,reco_jet), and store
-     ii.
-We want 2 jets, so select the two candidates have smallest deltaRs
+     2. We want 2 jets, so select the two candidates have smallest deltaRs, and store
-     iii.
-Repeat for all events
+     3. Repeat for all events
    ```

 3. Build some combinations of observables including $m_{lb}$ , $\Delta R(l,b)$ etc.